MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 > [!NOTE]
 > When you suppress a warning with `namespace` scope, it suppresses the warning against the namespace itself.
 It does not suppress the warning against types within the namespace.

 Any suppression is expressed by specifying an explicit scope.
 These suppressions must live at the global level.
-You're not allowed to specify member-level suppression by modifying a type.
+You can't specify member-level suppression by modifying a type.

 Global-level suppressions are the only way to suppress messages that refer to compiler-generated code that doesn't map to explicitly provided user source.
 For example, the following code suppresses a violation against a compiler-emitted constructor: